University of Dallas Police Policies

 the remainder of the current year.
 This fee applies to all permit types.

-- Temporary permits are available 24 hours a day, 7 days a week at the UD Campus Safety
+- Temporary permits are available 24 hours a day, 7 days a week at the UD University

-Department for those with a current parking permit.
-There is no charge for a temporary
+of Dallas Police Department for those with a current parking permit.
+There is no charge

-permit; however, these will be issued for a maximum of 14 days.
-If another vehicle
+for a temporary permit; however, these will be issued for a maximum of 14 days.
+If

-is being used for longer than 14 days, a permanent permit must be purchased.
+another vehicle is being used for longer than 14 days, a permanent permit must be

 - A visitor is defined as one who has no affiliation, association or relationship with